 Catch, feed and prepare your horse.
 Start the steep climb onto the spectacular Hergest Ridge.
-Enjoy a canter around an abandoned racecourse on the very top of the ridge.
-This racecourse started up in 1825 and held regular events until around 1880.
 Pass the ‘Whet Stone’ a traditional gathering point where, in this case, would have been used for betting and bargaining.
 Drop down through the Parish of Gladestry and follow the quiet country lanes to join part of the Offa’s Dyke path across Disgwylfa Hill, before passing through the village of Newchurch.
 Enjoy the views atop Newchurch Hill and Bryngwyn hill as you head down to the horse’s accommodation for the night.
-You will be transferred by road to a local Inn in the village of Painscastle - the location of the biggest and most brutal battle in all of Welsh History, The Battle of Painscastle in 1198.
+Your horses are a ten minute work by road to a local Inn in the village of Painscastle - the location of the biggest and most brutal battle in all of Welsh History, The Battle of Painscastle in 1198.

 Total length: 16 miles

 After breakfast, walk to the horses.
 Catch, feed and prepare your horse.
 Head straight up onto the rugged moorland of Llanbedr Hill, taking in the spectacular views of the Black Mountains.
 Spot Pen-y-fan, the highest peak in South Wales.
 Travel the length of Landeilo hill where you'll pass the mysterious grave of Twm Tobacco.
 Look down into the hamlet of Aberedw, where the last Prince of Wales - Prince Llewelyn - once took refuge in a cave hiding from the English in the early 13th century.
 After lunch its time for some exhilarating canters on the Begwns before a relaxing stroll down the country lanes back to Freerein HQ for around 4pm.
 Enjoy tea and homemade cake with your new friends before departing.

 Total length: 15 miles